Christian Yelich Player Props: Brewers vs. Mets

-The Milwaukee Brewers and Christian Yelich, who went 2-for-5 with a double last time out, battle Carlos Carrasco and the New York Mets at American Family Field, Monday at 2:10 PM ET.
+Christian Yelich -- 0-for-4 in his most recent game -- will be in action for the Milwaukee Brewers versus the New York Mets, with Max Scherzer on the hill, on April 4 at 7:40 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last game against the Cubs.
+He is looking to bounce back following a four-strikeout showing in his last game against the Mets.

 Christian Yelich Game Info & Props vs. the Mets